Engee documentation

 Select the type of capacitor:

-• Constant is a linear capacitor with the nominal capacitance given by the Capacitance value.
+• Constant is a linear capacitor with nominal capacitance given by the Capacitance parameters.

 • Lookup table - non-linear capacitor, where the nominal capacitance value varies depending on the value of the applied voltage at the terminals.